Covid-19Radar/Covid19Radar/doc/Developer.md

 - [Client Side Project Note](Developer-Node.md)
 - [Installing Xamarin in Visual Studio 2019](https://docs.microsoft.com/en-us/xamarin/get-started/installation/windows)
 - [Use the Azure Cosmos Emulator for local development and testing](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator)

+I am not catching up about Azure Cosmos Emulator.
+It may be easier to host Azure Cosmos by yourself.